How to prepare employees for ISO audit

 Closing meeting with the audit team

-A closing meeting is a review of the audit to ensure that all issues have been addressed and that there’s no need for another meeting with the audit team.
-It should be held within 24 hours of the end of an audit, or as soon as possible afterwards.
+The closing meeting conducts a thorough review of the audit, ensuring that all concerns are addressed and eliminating the requirement for further meetings with the audit team.
+It should take place within 24 hours of the audit’s conclusion or as soon as possible thereafter.

-• A summary of what was discussed during each session (reviewing notes if necessary).
-Any items that were missed can be added to an action plan for future audits.
+- Summarizing the discussions held during each session, referring to notes if necessary.
+Any overlooked items can be included in an action plan for future audits.

-The team leader should be prepared for the closing meeting with all the line items mentioned above.
+The team leader should arrive at the closing meeting fully prepared, taking care to address and account for all the mentioned points.

 Conclusion